 Kaiser Permanente started in 1945 as a health care program for local workers in California.
 After WWII, the company expanded to include public members.
 Kaiser Permanente has several subsidiaries, all working together to provide affordable, premier health care to its members.
 The Foundation Health Plan manages the company’s insurance aspect, while the Kaiser Foundation Hospitals and Permanente Medical Groups provide expert medical care.
 The company works on a coordinated-care model, offering its members hospital, pharmacy, and doctor services, all of which accept Kaiser’s insurance offerings.

 The company provides Medicare Advantage Plans in Colorado, California, Hawaii, Washington, Georgia, Virginia, Maryland, Oregon, and Washington D.C.
-Plan choices will vary by region and counties in some states, but all are HMO.
+Plan choices will vary by region and counties in some states, but all are Health Maintenance Organizations (HMOs).

 Pros and Cons of Kaiser Permanente Medicare Advantage Plans